stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 **Lessons learned**

-Kafka CPU and disk IO overhead are tiny relative to Postgres and ThingsBoard CPU consumption.
+Kafka CPU and disk IO overhead are tiny relative to Postgres and GridLinks CPU consumption.
 The memory footprint is about 1G in default configuration and can be easily adjusted for smaller instances.
 The persistent queue is essential to survive peak loads.